steemit/steem/doc/devs/2018-08-20-resource-notes.md

 - Q: Why 2x?
 - A: The RC plugin makes usage anywhere close to the actual budget value require a huge RC spending level.
 How huge is "huge"?
 Basically, if
-100% of the Steem Power stake is constantly using all of its RC to do transactions that only require a single resource, the usage will be equal to the budget.
+100% of the Dpn Power stake is constantly using all of its RC to do transactions that only require a single resource, the usage will be equal to the budget.
 The price curve of RC's is designed with a very rough empirical model which implies the "natural" level of RC usage will result in about `50%` of the budget is actually used.
 Like all user behavior, this model might not fit the data, in which case "2x" might be wrong, and it should actually be "1.5x" or "3x".
 But it will probably not be as small as "1x," and it will probably not be as large as "100x".

 - Q: Why not have the budget be the desired usage level of the resource?
 - A: If you say "users should use this much," how would you even enforce that?
 The amount of activity that users do is nothing more, and nothing less, than the sum of each individual user's decisions.
-The budget creates market forces that influence these decisions:  You need X Steem Power to transact at R rate (today, and tomorrow the numbers will probably be similar, but over time they might become very different).
+The budget creates market forces that influence these decisions:  You need X Dpn Power to transact at R rate (today, and tomorrow the numbers will probably be similar, but over time they might become very different).
 The code sets the numbers so that the budget is an upper bound on user activity.
 How far below that upper bound will the actual user activity be?
 That depends very much on the sum of users' individual decisions about how many resources to consume and how much SP heavy consumers are willing